kythe/kythe/kythe/web/site/install-macos.md

 ## Verifying the Installation

-Once you have finished setting up your macOS installation, you can verify that everything works by running:
+Once you have finished setting up your macOS installation (including the parts that aren't macOS specific), you can verify that everything works by running:

 {% highlight bash %}
 cd $KYTHE_DIR